michaellavelle/spring-data-dynamodb/CONTRIBUTING.md

 ## How can I contribute?

 * If you think this project is great, you would like to help, but you don't know how - you can become project's stargazer.
 By starring you're making project more popular.
-Visit [https://blog.github.com/2012-08-06-notifications-stars](this link) if you would like to learn more about how notifications and stars works on Github.
+Visit [this link](https://blog.github.com/2012-08-06-notifications-stars) if you would like to learn more about how notifications and stars works on Github.
 * create issues for bugs you find
 * create pull requests to fix bigs, add features, clean up code, etc.
 * improve the documentation or the wiki